Direct Loan Repayment

 4. Choose your repayment plan and budget for your monthly payments.
 Check out Loan Simulator to find a repayment plan that meets your needs and goals or to decide whether to consolidate.
 You can also visit the Federal Student Aid website for a detailed overview of loan repayment plans.
 If you are concerned about the amount of your loan payment, consider applying for an income-driven repayment (IDR) plan.
 An IDR plan can make your payments more affordable, depending on your income and family size.

-Grace Periods & Servicers
+Grace Periods & Loan Servicers

 You are offered a one-time 180-day grace period after you graduate or drop below half-time (6 credits) before you are required to begin making your monthly loan payments.

-A servicer is the agency who collects the loan payments on your behalf.
+A loan servicer is the agency who collects the loan payments on your behalf.
 You can identify who your servicer is by logging on to www.studentaid.gov.
 If you have additional questions, please email the Clark College financial aid loans team at finaidloans@clark.edu

 Standard & Income Driven Repayment Plans